MiketheChap/worldwidestew/content/blog/2024-09-24-Remembrance-poem-mike-davis.md

 type: blog
 tags: ["poem", "courage", “adversity”]
 summary: "A poem by Mike Davis about remembering the times when you had fortitude"
-draft: true
+draft: false
 ---

 ##### Remembrance
 There was that moment
-That instant when you were called to a strength,
+The instant when you were called
+To find an unknown strength,
 To exercise a wisdom for which you felt unprepared, And maybe unjustified to exercise
 A moment for which there was no personal plan